Fylhan/qompoter/index.md

   * describe them in a "qompoter.json" file
   * let Qompoter search and download them for you into a "vendor" directory
 * share C++ code to the [inqlude](https://inqlude.org/) repository, a development forge (like Github) or any [local or remote Qompotist-fs repository](docs/Repositories.md)
-* ease the repetability of the build
+* ease the repeatability of the build
 * work with several platforms (Linux, Windows, Mac, ...)
 * keep it simple